-Gillian is a frequent guest at the Guest House, a short-stay respite facility for people living with dementia.
+Gillian is a frequent guest at the Respite House, a short-stay respite facility for people living with dementia.

-The Guest House allows individuals dealing with the challenges of dementia to stay active and socially connected, which also gives their caregivers a well-deserved break.
+The Respite House allows individuals dealing with the challenges of dementia to stay active and socially connected, which also gives their caregivers a well-deserved break.

 Gillian’s caregiver, her daughter Julia, is well-acquainted with the brain illness.
 Not only is her mother diagnosed with dementia, so was her father.
 “There are so many people suffering without getting the help they need," she said, encouraging people to reach out for support.

-Julia says dementia programs like the ones at the Guest House has been “one of the critical pieces” to help organize her life: “It fits the bill for the both of us.”
+Julia says dementia programs like the ones at the Respite House has been “one of the critical pieces” to help organize her life: “It fits the bill for the both of us.”